 All FYE courses offer a once-per-week common learning experience attended by all enrolled students and all participating faculty.
 These common learning experiences feature lectures by faculty teaching in the course or by visiting colleagues from Trinity or other institutions.
 Common learning experiences also include field trips, panel discussions, and films.
 Together, faculty lead discussion and teach writing in individual sections no larger than sixteen students each.
 Each section emphasizes the following goals:

 The FYE engages a range of topics of widespread and enduring significance.
-The courses in the range widely in topic from climate change to social justice to “great books” and are thoroughly interdisciplinary.
+These courses range widely in topic from climate change to social justice to “great books” and are thoroughly interdisciplinary.

 Example Class Topics